As if you needed more reasons to travel to Thailand, we’ve got 20 more to convince you to hop on a plane right now and do them all!

 With 5 million colorful glass mosaics (not exaggerating), you’ll know why it’s called the most colorful temple in Thailand.
 You can’t get here by public transportation (which means no tourists!), so talk to your local coordinator about hiring a private car for the day to get you up there.

 This is a hidden gem that we've found and every one of our volunteers love it.
-It's located about an hour or two outside of Phitsanulok in the mountains.
+It's located about an hour or two outside of Phitsanulok in the mountains, in central Thailand.

 A Gorgeous Sunset